Can dogs eat pumpkin? A vet explains the benefits, risks and how to serve it

 (Image credit: Getty Images)

-How much pumpkin to give a dog
+How much pumpkin can a dog eat?

-However, as with any health remedy or introduction of any new food, we always recommend you have a chat with your vet first.
+As with any health remedy or introduction of any new food, we always recommend you have a chat with your vet first.
 They'll be able to rule out any underlying conditions and recommend whether any other dietary changes need to be made to your dog's diet.

 We recommend you start off slowly and see how your dog reacts, especially given that pumpkin is high in fiber, which could cause digestive issues in dogs with sensitive stomachs.